sirius-ms/sirius/sirius-sdk/sirius-sdk.openapi/docs/CompoundsApi.md

 > Job computeFoldChange(projectId, left, right, aggregation, quantification, optFields)

-Compute the fold change between two groups
+&lt;strong&gt;(EXPERIMENTAL)&lt;/strong&gt; Compute the fold change between two groups of runs

-Compute the fold change between two groups.   &lt;p&gt;  &lt;h2&gt;EXPERIMENTAL&lt;/h2&gt;  This endpoint is experimental and not part of the stable API specification.
-This endpoint can change at any time, even in minor updates.  &lt;/p&gt;   Computes the fold change between the left and right group.
+&lt;strong&gt;(EXPERIMENTAL)&lt;/strong&gt; Compute the fold change between two groups of runs.
+The runs need to be tagged and grouped.   &lt;p&gt;This endpoint is experimental and not part of the stable API specification.
+This endpoint can change at any time, even in minor updates.&lt;/p&gt;

 ### Example